0xSero/partisia-docs/docs/pbc-fundamentals/byoc/introduction-to-byoc.md

 ### Converting MPC token to BYOC

 The native token on PBC, MPC token, can be exchanged, or *wrapped*, using the system smart contract [mpc-wrap (link pending)](), into its BYOC equivalent, WMPC (Wrapped MPC).
-WMPC can then be used similar to any other BYOC, e.g. as gas for paying transactions, or to bridge out to an external chain.
+WMPC can then be used similar to other BYOC, e.g. as gas, or to bridge out to an external chain.
 Using the same contract, WMPC can be *unwrapped* back into MPC token.

 ### How to test BYOC?